scalastic/aws-documentation-scraper/README.md

 ![code size](https://img.shields.io/github/languages/code-size/scalastic/aws-documentation-scraper)
 ![maintain status](https://img.shields.io/maintenance/yes/2021)

-AWS documentation is a bottomless pit as their huge number of services and esoteric names for someone who'd like to introduce to their world.

-Luckily their documentation website is XML encoded and so, it's possible to ***extract each page data*** and build its own ***aggregated documentation***.
-To further simplify the ***JSON format*** is used which allows, for example, to easily publish the doc on its own website.
+Are you struggling to navigate the vast and intricate world of AWS documentation?
+AWS provides a wealth of services with esoteric names that can be daunting for newcomers.
+Fortunately, AWS's documentation website is XML encoded, which means we can extract data from each page and create our own comprehensive documentation in JSON format.
+This allows for easy publication on your website or application.

 ## Requirements